JAnderssonCCT/MSC_DA_CA2_T1/Readme.md

 Give a ⭐️ if this project helped you!

-Readme created with ❤️ using [NESS](https://github.com/GreenVortex/NESS)
+Readme created with ❤️ using [NESS](https://github.com/GreenVortex/NESS) a project by [Jan Andersson](https://www.linkedin.com/in/typicaljohan/)